 The whole city is a museum itself full of museums, small curvy streets, and old synagogues.
 There is also a place to learn more about the Crusaders in this town, their input in local architecture, British govern aimed at the separation of Jews and Arabs that lived in the community.

-Moving further North, we will go to the city of Tel Dan where an ancient tribe lived in the late Neolithic Era.
-A historical complex of this ancient city tells us a dramatic history of Jewish people graphically.
+Moving further North, we will go to the Ancient city of Dan where an ancient tribe lived in the late Neolithic Era.
+The historical complex of this ancient city tells us a dramatic history of Jewish people graphically.
 We will see many occult buildings that show the changes in religious beliefs among locals, we will also look at the buildings built by Romans and the correlations between them and other religious sites from biblical times.
-Tel Dan is also a nature reserve, with water springs that fill the Jordan river.
+Tel Dan is also a nature reserve, with water springs filling up the Jordan River.

 While staying at the original kibbutz territory it is good to understand the reasons behind some of their most unorthodox decisions such as their change from a peaceful agrarian community to high importance activists that fight for their beliefs.
 I will tell you about their compromise with the technical evolution by creating their own film studio called – Kibbutz-El-Rom, and so much more waiting for you to learn from Day 6th activities.